adrienjoly/adrienjoly.github.io/pro/index.md

 - I've been developing software with **Node.js** (mostly) since 2012, but I'm used to learn new technologies and to adapt to different environments and constraints.
 - I know how to setup, develop and maintain a software application **across the stack**: web and data pipeline development, automated testing, debugging, continuous integration, deployment, monitoring and other operations in production.
+- I’ve trained and improve my pedagogical skills by teaching hundreds of students in various computer science schools, for five years.
+And by speaking in international conferences.

 ### Values